HadwynLink/Xaver/README.md

 Additionally, you can launch Exanima directly from the tool!

 ## Installation
 **To install from releases (Recommended)**: Go to the releases tab and select the latest version.
-Then, download the file marked as Xaver_{version}.zip and extract it to the directory you want to use it from.
-Then, launch the program and follow the instructions to set up the target folders and begin using the tool.
+Then, download the file marked as Xaver_{version}_{win/linux}.zip and extract it to the directory you want to use it from.
+Then, launch the program using the executable and follow the instructions provided to begin using the tool.

-**To install from the raw code**, download the code and run cargo build --release.
-Then, find the executable file in target and move it to the main folder.
+**To install from the raw code**, you will need to have the Rust programming library installed.
+Once you have done this, download the code and run cargo build --release.
+Then, find the executable file in the 'target' folder and move it to the main folder.
 You can then run the code.
+It is possible to run the code from outside of the file's directory, but you will need to keep the images folder in the same directory as the executable.